mludvig/bedrock-chat/README.md

 </details>

+### Internet Search

+Enable your chatbots to access real-time information from the web using integrated internet search capabilities.
+This feature allows bots to search for current information, news, and data to provide up-to-date responses.

+**Available Search Engines:**
+- **DuckDuckGo** (Free): Privacy-focused search engine with no API key required
+- **Firecrawl** (Premium): Advanced web crawling and content extraction with API key required

+**Centralized Configuration**: Internet search is configured globally during deployment, making it easier to manage and ensuring consistent behavior across all bots.
+Individual bots can enable or disable internet search, but the search engine and API credentials are managed centrally.

+**Migration from V2**: If you're upgrading from V2 where bots had individual search engine configurations, use the provided [migration script](./scripts/migrate_internet_search_config.py) to analyze your existing configurations and get recommendations for centralized settings.

 ## 🚀 Super-easy Deployment

 - In the us-east-1 region, open [Bedrock Model access](https://us-east-1.console.aws.amazon.com/bedrock/home?region=us-east-1#/modelaccess) > `Manage model access` > Check all of models you wish to use and then `Save changes`.